Higher education students

 E. Sign the form (no need to notarize it)

-4. Two recent passport pictures, signed on the back.
+4. Two recent passport pictures, with the name of the applicant clearly written on the back

-5. A nationwide criminal history record (FBI Identification Record) obtained from the FBI CJIS Division (Record Request, 1000 Custer Hollow Road, Clarksburg, WV 26306), dated within six months of your date of application for the visa.
-Please provide one original and two copies.
-No authentication (apostille) is required.
+5. A nationwide criminal history record (FBI Identification Record) + 2 copies (if not sealed), dated within six months of your date of application for the visa.
+No authentication (apostille) is required

 Who has to present this document ?